Geograph Quickstart Guide

 Oh, and another little point.
 In order to keep the site looking neat and professional, it helps if all titles and comments conform to the Geograph Style.
 Have a look at the Titles & Comments Style Guide to see how to do this.

 Going back to supplemental images.
 Some people may be a little concerned that they are not really as good as geographs.
-Wrong!
+This is not correct.
 Do not worry if an image is classed as supplemental.
 It is on the site, and available for the world to see, just as geographs are.
 Your admiring viewers are not going to care how itís been classified.
 They probably wonít even notice what is, after all, only a technical distinction.

 Look at it this way.
 Geographs are the bread and butter of the site.
 Supplemental images are the icing on the cake!